dumko23/jun-appoint-task/README.md

 To run this project as it is, the latest version of Docker and Composer should be installed on your machine.

+Also, take a look at example.sql to know for a DB structure.

 Preview: